Do-si-do

-Do-si-do, also spelled dosado, do-se-do, or dos-à-dos, is a dance move found in several forms of social dance, including square dance, contra dance, English country dance, and Scottish country dance.
+Do-si-do /ˌdoʊsiːˈdoʊ/, also spelled dosado, do-se-do, or dos-à-dos, is a dance move found in several forms of social dance, including square dance, contra dance, English country dance, and Scottish country dance.
 The move involves two dancers approaching each other, passing around one another back-to-back, and returning to their original positions without turning to face each other during the maneuver.
 It requires coordination and spatial awareness between partners.

 Description

 It is a circular movement where two people, who are initially facing each other, walk around each other without or almost without turning, i.e., facing in the same direction (same wall) all the time.
 In most cases it takes 6–8 counts to complete.

 The movement is basically defined by as follows: